Etaash-mathamsetty/trigger-control/README.md

 libdecor

 **installing them on arch linux (or any arch based distro):**
-`sudo pacman -S sdl2 hidapi glew libgl base-devel glib2`
+`sudo pacman -S sdl2 hidapi glew libgl base-devel glib2 libdecor`

 **How to compile**